-The EMS industry is undergoing significant consolidation, though this is not deterring new entrants from entering the market.
-The financial and structural advantages of outsourcing have been well proven for many years, as evidenced by very few original equipment manufacturer (OEM) companies planning or investing in manufacturing automation.
-They are leaving the expertise of electronics production to EMS companies.
+The EMS industry is also undergoing significant consolidation, although this is not deterring new entrants from entering the market.
+The financial and structural advantages of outsourcing have been well proven for many years, as evidenced by very few OEM companies planning or investing in manufacturing automation, thus leaving the expertise of electronics production to EMS companies.
 More recently, this trend is starting to apply to new Asian OEM companies as original design manufacturers and EMS companies line up to secure contracts to manufacture new hardware innovations from established OEMs.1

 As part of its effort to expand in the next-generation display market, Foxconn Technology announced the acquisition of Sharp Corporation for about ¥389 billion (US$3.5 bn), significantly less than the originally anticipated price due to concern around the viability of Sharp’s financial performance.
 Foxconn will acquire 66% of Sharp.